-To learn more about the prosecutorial discretion process and how it can affect your immigration case, please contact a Los Angeles prosecutorial discretion attorney from our firm.
+For insights on prosecutorial discretion and its impact on your immigration status, please contact a Los Angeles prosecutorial discretion lawyer from our firm.

-Do you have questions about prosecutorial discretion in the Los Angeles area?
-Please email us or call 800-976-5675 to speak to an immigration lawyer from Hanlon Law Group, P.C.
+Have queries about prosecutorial discretion in the Los Angeles region?
+Email us or call 800-976-5675 to discuss with a Los Angeles immigration lawyer at Hanlon Law Group, P.C.